erling6232/imagedata/paper.md

 Imagedata extends NumPy arrays with DICOM information and functionality.
-Additionally, importing and exporting images to other image formats is available through a plugin architecture.
+Additionally, importing and exporting images to other image formats is available through the plugin architecture.

-When setting up pipelines to process clinical data, patient information should be maintained throughout to maintain patient safety.
+When setting up pipelines to process clinical data, patient information should be maintained throughout to ensure patient safety.
 If the process involves DICOM data only, this requirement is easily fulfilled.
 However, some popular image processing systems require formats that do not maintain patient information.
 The ability to attach DICOM metadata